open-cogsci/osdoc/content/pages/leiden2022.md

 ### Day 2 (May 20): Online experiments + data analysis

+Slides:

-Slides: *Will be made available here*
+- *Will be made available here*

+Experiment file (in case you didn't create your own during day 1):

+- %static:attachments/leiden2022/capybaras.osexp%

+Participant data files (experiment 2 from [this paper](https://doi.org/10.16910/jemr.5.2.4)):

+- %static:attachments/leiden2022/jemr2012exp2.zip%

+Schedule:

 - 13:00 – 14:00: __Building an online experiment.__ We will start this session with a general introduction to online experiments.
 This is followed by a hands-on tutorial in which we will modify the experiment that we created during Day 1 so that it is suitable for running online.
 - 14:00 – 15:00: __Using <https://mindprobe.eu> (a JATOS server) to run experiments online.__ In this session, you will learn how to use mindprobe.eu, which is a free server that runs the open-source software JATOS, to actually run an experiment online.
 A mindprobe.eu account will be provided to each participant.